Cable television in Ireland

-Cable (originally known in Ireland as "piped" television) first started in 1963, when several companies, including state broadcaster RTÉ, started relaying the UK's terrestrial TV channels in some cities and larger towns.
-Today all Irish cities and many larger towns have cable networks.
+Cable television (originally known as "piped TV" in Ireland) first started in 1963, when several companies, including the state broadcaster, RTÉ, started relaying the United Kingdom's terrestrial television channels in some cities and larger towns.
+Today, all Irish cities and many larger towns have cable networks.

 Technology

-Ireland's cable television networks are entirely digital DVB-C services.
-However, in many areas, a small number (approximately 16) analogue channels were carried alongside digital services until 2019.
+Ireland's cable television networks are now entirely digital.
+However, in many areas, Virgin Media Ireland carried a small number (approximately 16) analogue channels alongside digital services until 2019; while the two independent cable operators in Cavan and Longford carried significantly more analogue channels into the early 2020s.

 The legacy analogue cable television services provided unencrypted PAL System I television channels.
-Frequency plans varied from place to place and channels were carried in VHF Band I, Band III, Hyperband and sometimes UHF Band IV.
+Frequency plans varied from place to place, and channels were carried in VHF Band I, Band III, Hyperband, and sometimes UHF Band IV.

 In the past, additional encrypted premium analogue channels were also available.
-To view these channels a set top box was required.
+To view these channels a set-top box was required.
 Cablelink / NTL Ireland used Cryptovision, while some other companies, notably Cork Multichannel, used Jerrold (General Instrument) scrambling systems.

 Cork City and other areas cabled by Cork Multichannel Television required a Jerrold (General Instrument) set top box for all channels.
-The entire Cork analogue cable network was encrypted from the late 1980s onwards.
+The entire Cork analogue cable network was encrypted from the late 1980s onward.
 The Cork network also carried more channels than other cable networks in Ireland at that time.

-When digital cable was launched in Cork, Virgin Media Ireland rapidly swapped analogue set top boxes for digital boxes and then shutdown the analogue service entirely.
+When digital cable was launched in Cork, Virgin Media Ireland rapidly swapped analogue set top boxes for digital boxes and then shut down the analogue service entirely.
 The network carried analogue terrestrial channels, RTÉ1, RTÉ2, TV3 and TG4 in some parts of the network until 2018.
-This means that Cork became the first city in Ireland with an exclusively digital cable network.
+This means that Cork became the first city in Ireland to have an exclusively digital cable network.

-For analogue cable in Ireland there was no set frequency plan.
-Most cable networks for analogue used Harmonically related carriers (carrier frequencies of exact 8 MHz multiples).
+For analogue cable in Ireland, there was no set frequency plan.
+Most cable networks for analogue used harmonically related carriers (carrier frequencies of exact 8 MHz multiples).
 Some cable networks such as Limerick used Irish terrestrial channel alignments or even a mixture of the two-channel plans.

-Digital cable operates using DVB-C, although encryption, as well as other platform details varies by provider.
-Most providers require the use of a set top box to view their television services.
+The Virgin Media Ireland digital cable network operates using DVB-C, with a set top box required to view their television services.
+The two independently owned cable networks in Cavan and Longford use DVB-T and do not require a set top box.

 Digital networks have far more sophisticated trunking systems.
-The five main Cities (Dublin, Cork, Galway, Limerick, and Waterford), along with towns like Longford, Dungarvan, Clonmel, Thurles, Kilkenny etc. now enjoy state of the art Hybrid fibre-coaxial networks which are used to deliver a myriad of services, including digital TV, broadband DOCSIS 3.0, and cable telephony services.
+The five main cities (Dublin, Cork, Galway, Limerick, and Waterford), along with towns like Longford, Dungarvan, Clonmel, Thurles, Kilkenny etc. now enjoy state of the art Hybrid fibre-coaxial networks which are used to deliver a myriad of services, including digital television, broadband DOCSIS 3.0, and cable telephony services.

-Overhead cables (strung between buildings rather than utility poles as is the case in the United States) are common in areas constructed before the foundation of the local cable firm, or where the cable firm did not have a construction agreement with the builders; underground cables are more common in developments build post-1985.
+Overhead cables (strung between buildings rather than utility poles, as used in the United States) are common in areas constructed before the foundation of the local cable firm, or where the cable firm did not have a construction agreement with the builders; underground cables are more common in developments build post-1985.